-Things don’t go so well for Dave, as he doesn’t quite catch her eye the way he’d hope.
+Things don’t go so well for Dave, as he doesn’t quite catch her eye the way he’d hoped.
 He also has a little competition in Teddy McGiggle (Josh Gad), an obnoxious children’s television personality.
 Unbeknownst to them, a nearby military base suffers a zombie outbreak that will slowly flood the picturesque petting zoo.
 It’ll be up to Dave, Miss Caroline, and Teddy to protect the classroom and escape the undead hoard.

 Little Monsters is a perfect blend of Shaun of the Dead and Cooties, balancing the horror and comedy elements effortlessly.
 It’s such a wacky film, but that’s what makes it so much fun to watch.
 Gad especially has some of the most ridiculous moments, uncovering that his character isn’t exactly who he seems.
-Let me just say, it’s weird hearing the voice of Olaf deliver so many expletives.
+I’ll just say, it’s weird hearing the voice of Olaf deliver so many expletives.

-England is a charming lead, but it’s Nyong’o who steals the show again.
+There’s a charming lead with England, but Nyong’o is the one who truly shines.
 Her character is another strong female lead who can handle anything you throw at her.
-She exudes this empowering energy that makes you feel ready to kick some zombie ass as well.
+She exudes this empowering energy that makes you feel ready to kick some zombie ass too.

 Little Monsters is available to stream on Hulu